Landing Zone Two Bits

 Landing Zone Two Bits (also known as FSB Two Bits) was a U.S. Army and Army of the Republic of Vietnam (ARVN) base located in the Bồng Sơn region northeast of An Khe, Bình Định Province in central Vietnam.

 The base was located near the intersection of Highway 1 and Highway 514, approximately 50 km northeast of An Khe.

-Establishment
+History

 Two Bits was established in July 1967 as the forward command post of the 1st Cavalry Division and together with Landing Zone English, remained in use by the division until they moved into I Corps in January 1968.

 The 3rd Brigade, 4th Infantry Division, comprising: